mellyhub/tft-app/CONTEXT.md

 - Image support: paste images into editor → saved to /data/images via IPC; editor stores image tags with relative paths.
 - Clipboard export/import: copy current or all comps to clipboard as a single JSON blob that embeds images as base64, and import from such JSON (writes images to /data/images, renames on collision, merges comps into notes.json).
 - Each comp includes a lastEdited ISO timestamp; timestamps shown in sidebar and main view and updated on changes.
+- Tag system (basic):
+  - Each comp may include a "tags" array (e.g. ["assassin","early"]).
+  - Tags are normalized on load and saved with comps.
+  - Sidebar shows tag chips for comps; clicking a tag toggles a tag-based filter.
+  - A tag filter input and tag chip list are available above the navigation to filter comps by tag.

 ## Data format (current)
 notes.json stores comps as a plain object keyed by comp name.
 Example: